-Sexual harassment and harassment based on other protected categories is prohibited by the Act.
+- Gender Identity or Expression Disability - Sexual harassment and harassment based on other protected categories is prohibited by the Act.
 If you believe a violation of the Act has occurred, you can file a complaint with the District of Columbia Office of Human Rights.
 The process is free and does not require an attorney.
 Damages can be awarded if it is determined that a violation of the Act did occur.
+Medical certification and reasonable prior notice when applicable.